Verizon’s new TV streaming box has a bizarre omission: a little streaming platform called Netflix

 Verizon is getting into the streaming box business with its new Stream TV player.
 As 9to5Google reports, the $70 device runs Google’s Android TV operating system and includes a free month of YouTube TV.
-It also has Disney+ and Yahoo apps pre-loaded and supports 4K HDR video.
+It also has Disney Plus and Yahoo apps preloaded and supports 4K HDR video.

 There is, however, one major omission: The Stream TV doesn’t support Netflix, and it’s unclear exactly why.
 While some other Android TV devices have launched without Netflix in the past, they’re usually from smaller vendors who say they can’t get Netflix to certify their hardware.